MicrosoftDocs/IIS.Administration-docs/IIS-Administration/security/access-tokens.md

 ## Securing Tokens

 By default only members of the 'Administrators' and 'IIS Administrators' can generate access tokens.
 This requirement is set through the integrated security that the IIS Administration API utilizes.
-[Integrated Security](integrated/toc.md) provides more information on the integrated security used by the API.
+[Windows Authentication](integrated/windows.md) provides more information on the integrated security used by the API.